Discover top website trends and insights for 2025

 Source: Free Fonts Family

 Century Schoolbook is a serif font with a clean and straightforward design.
-It features rounded serifs and a friendly, approachable feel.
-For organizations that are looking for a font that matches their friendly, warm tone, Century Schoolbook fits the bill — its rounded features not only offer great legibility and web accessibility but also offer a more casual reading experience.
+It’s beloved for children's books and accessible reading materials, thanks to its rounded serifs and friendly feel.
+For organizations that are looking for a font that matches their warm tone, Century Schoolbook fits the bill — its rounded features not only offer great legibility and web accessibility but also provide a more casual reading experience.

 12. Bodoni